The Best Way to Approach Energy-efficient LEDs

 Firstly, know the spectra and intensity your plants can absorb throughout their life cycle.
 Secondly, only use highly efficient LEDs to create the wanted light schedule.
 Thirdly, design an optimal growing field – to best utilize the energy you put into the system, as 30% cost savings on energy consumption is a good ambition.

-HortiBest's Octopus-H8 720W LED grow light has a full spectrum FSG offer photon emission across the PAR 400-700nm wavelength range to cover the full-cycle growth of cannabis and most vegetables.
+HortiBest's Octopus-H8 720W LED grow light has a full spectrum FSG offer photon emission across the PAR 400-700nm wavelength range to cover the full-cycle growth of most indoor plants and vegetables.
 It is a great choice to save on energy costs.

 Related News